proxin187/artx/README.md

 Patched with:
 - SCROLLBACK - Buffer scrolling support
 - SCROLLBACK_MOUSE_ALTSCREEN - Mouse scrolling

+### Doas
+Artx replaces sudo with [opendoas](https://github.com/Duncaen/OpenDoas), doas is a minimal alternative to sudo.

 ### Audio
 Artx uses ALSA for minimal, low-latency audio with zero overhead.
 This comes at the expense of limited audio mixing capabilities - multiple audio sources playing simultaneously may not work as expected.